 Black soils, or highly base-saturated mineral soils, rich in organic carbon (Phaeozems, Chernozems, Kastanozems) are frequent in eastern Europe but are also present in Mediterranean countries, where soil erosion is not intense and summer drought limits the mineralization of the soil organic matter (i.e., the so-called “Mediterranean steppe”).
-A common relevant feature of black soils is the relatively high organic carbon content of the topsoil, but also of the subsoil, reaching values of 0.5% in weight until 1 m and more, which confirms the great potentiality for carbon sequestration of this kind of soils.
-Actually, the SOC concentration in topsoil of modal Italian Phaeozem, Chernozems and Kastanozems is 1.75, 1.34 and 1.29 dag kg-1, respectively, while density is respectively 12.69, 12.76 and 12.14 kg m-2 in the first meter, and reaches 17.18, 12.90 and 13.69 kg m-2 in the whole profile (Costantini and Dazzi, 2013).
+A common relevant feature of black soils is the relatively high organic carbon content of the topsoil, but also of the subsoil, where values of SOC concentration of 0.5% w/w even at 1 m deep are very frequent, which confirms the great potential for carbon sequestration of this kind of soils.
+Actually, the SOC concentration in topsoil of modal Italian Phaeozem, Chernozems and Kastanozems is 1.75, 1.34 and 1.29 g 100 g-1, respectively, while SOC storage in the first meter is 126.90, 127.60 and 121.40 Mg C ha-1, respectively, and reaches 171.80, 129.00 and 136.90 Mg ha-1 in the whole profile (Costantini and Dazzi, 2013).
 As shown by the results obtained in China by Liu et al. (2003), the SOC of black soils can be restored by adopting the right crop rotation and an intensive return of organic material to the soil through amendments.
 To the best of our knowledge, we are not aware of any study produced in European black soils.

-4.7 Organic soil amendment and organic farming conditions
+4.7 Organic soil amendment

-Although the relationship between the application of exogenous organic matter to soil and the gains in SOC is very clear in the reviewed literature (e.g., Dignac et al., 2017), attention must be paid on associated GHG emissions (Aguilera et al., 2013a).
-In their review, Aguilera et al. (2013a) clearly showed how, for instance, that the typology of organic amendment itself can have a strong effect on the level of N2O emissions.
-Liquid organic amendments (i.e., slurry), for instance, were reported to lead to N2O emissions comparable to those produced by mineral fertilisers, whilst the application of solid forms of organic amendments, especially when coupled with use of cover crops, resulted in significantly lower N2O emissions and higher SOC stock (Aguilera et al., 2013b).
+Although the relationship between the application of exogenous organic matter to soil and the gains in SOC is very clear in the reviewed literature (e.g., Dignac et al., 2017), attention must be paid on associated GHG emissions from soils (Aguilera et al., 2013a).
+In their review, Aguilera et al. (2013a) clearly showed how, for instance, the typology of organic amendment itself can have a strong effect on the level of N2O emissions.
+Liquid organic amendments (i.e., slurry), for instance, were reported to lead to N2O emissions comparable to those produced by mineral fertilizers, whilst the application of solid forms of organic amendments, especially when coupled with use of cover crops, resulted in significantly lower N2O emissions and higher SOC stocks (Aguilera et al., 2013b).